 - Insulin sensitizers

 2. Thiazolidinediones (TZDs) / Glitazones / PPARγ Agonists

 - Dipeptidyl peptidase – 4 inhibi tors

 - New therapies:

-Patient education icon is scattered at different sites within the map to indicate the importance of patient education in those particular areas for example:
+You’ll find the patient education icon at different sites in the map to indicate the importance of patient education in some particular areas like:

-- Importance of insulin therapy in order to avoid DKA
+- Importance of insulin therapy to avoid DKA.